-Seems odd for such a simple request doesn’t it?
+It seems odd for such a simple request, doesn’t it?

 That’s because there are so many variables involved.

 To answer the question succinctly, yes, most moving services can move one item, BUT we don’t recommend hiring a full-service, professional moving company for this project.

 It makes more sense to use a company like MiniMoves, which specializes in moving individual items and can save you money along the way.